Shireen Mazari: Political career

-She was elected as the member of the National Assembly of Pakistan for the first time in 2013 Pakistani general election on the ticket of PTI on reserved seats for women from Punjab.
+She was elected as the member of the National Assembly of Pakistan for the first time in the 2013 Pakistani general election on the ticket of PTI on reserved seats for women from Punjab.

 She was the chief whip of PTI in the National Assembly of Pakistan.

 She was re-elected to the National Assembly as a candidate of PTI on a seat reserved for women from Punjab in the 2018 Pakistani general election.

 On 18 August, Imran Khan formally announced his federal cabinet structure and Mazari was named as Minister for Human Rights.
 On 20 August 2018, she was sworn in as Federal Minister for Human Rights in the federal cabinet of Prime Minister Imran Khan.

 In January 2020, she strongly condemned an attack on Karak temple by a mob of 1,500 local Muslims led by a local Islamic cleric and the supporters of Jamiat Ulema-e-Islam party.

 In May 2022, she was arrested, but released after Islamabad High court ordered her release and called the arrest unlawful.

 Resignation

-On April 10, 2022, because of the regime change of Imran Khan's government, She resigned from the National Assembly on the orders of Imran Khan.
-The newly elected Speaker accepted the resignations of eleven members on July 28, 2022, one of them was Shireen Mazari.
+On 10 April 2022, because of the Vote of No Confidence, she resigned from the National Assembly on the orders of Imran Khan.
+The newly elected Speaker accepted the resignations of eleven members on 28 July 2022, one of them was Shireen Mazari.

+After the 09/05 vandalism of Army installations, the beneficiaries of regime change after accusing the PTI members and leadership, carried out mass-scale arrests.
+Shireen Mazari upon 5 consecutive arrests and bails announced her retirement from active politics.

+On 23 May 2023, Shireen Mazari made the decision to leave the Pakistan Tehreek-e-Insaf party and publicly announced her retirement from active politics seemingly under considerable duress.
+Mazari cited personal reasons as the basis for her departure from the political arena.
+But according to some sources Sheeren Mazari left politics as she was forced to leave politics by the PDM government and the Army Establishment.